 Hello everyone!
-I am a student of International Relations in Binus University.
-I am 19 year old. and love to host and meet people from all over the world.
-I live in west jakarta, indonesia which is one of busy places in here. close to all the center places such as SCBD, Thamrin, Semanggi, Senayan, Sudirman, etc. It is a very safe and friendly neighborhood because we treated each other like family not strangers.
+I am a fresh student of International Relations at Binus University.
+I am 23 years old, I love hosting and meet people from all over the world.
+I live in West Jakarta, Indonesia which is one of the busy places here.
+My house is pretty close to all the center places such as SCBD, Thamrin, Semanggi, Senayan, Sudirman, etc. It is a very safe and friendly neighborhood because we treated each other like family.

-I need a native speakers here who can teach me english and give me a knowledge about International Relations studies focusing in Multinational Coorporations, it is studies about MNC's and Social Responsibility, Foreign Policy in Developed Countries, etc. But if you are able to.
+I need a native speaker here who can teach me English.
 The most important thing is I would like to be able to express myself more correctly and be able to have a conversation with more people.
 I'd love to improve my English to be able to speak better with everyone.
-And it's also important for my studies because they require a lot of english in it. wether its an assignment task or public speaking.

 NO DRUGS/NARCOTICS allowed under any circumstance!!